43piRcubed/portfolio/DisasterResponsePipeline/README.md

 ### 3.3 Web App

 After modeling the data and obtaining a model that has been saved, it is now possible to run the web app, enter messages and have them classified.
-To do so from the main project directory we to the **app directory** to run the following command
+To do so from the main project directory we to the **app directory** to run the following command:

-**Go the app directory** and run the following command:

 ```bat
 python run.py